 To lock the layout of an email by still allowing content editing, a content block can be unlocked within a locked row.
-This allows Admins and Managers to lock the message layout - or sections of it - while still giving Editors and Contributors the ability to modify select content.
+This allows Admins and Managers to lock the design layout - or sections of it - while still giving Editors and Contributors the ability to modify select content.

 For example, in the screenshot below the user can edit the logo, but not the rest of the information in the footer, which contains social icons and the address, other than merge tags.